CheeZeDark/edk2-visualstudio/README.md

 - Compile the project and add missing PCDs from other compiled AutoGen files (search for the missing definitions inside Build folder).
 - Compilation should be successful.

-(Example AutoGen files are included in this project.)
+(Example AutoGen files are included in this project inside the `efi` directory.)

 ## Adding additional libraries